Haneda Airport Security Screening Agent Arrested for Alleged Stealing Money from Passengers at Security Checkpoint

 The Metropolitan Police Department is investigating additional suspected thefts amounting to about ¥1.5 million from a total of 80 passengers since August.

-According to the MPD, the 21-year-old suspect allegedly stole ¥90,000 after a male passenger placed the money on a tray to be screened on Saturday evening.
-The checkpoint was used by Japan Airlines at the airport’s Terminal 1, which is used for domestic flights.
+According to the MPD, the 21-year-old suspect allegedly stole ¥90,000 after a male passenger placed the money on a tray to be screened at around 6:25 p.m. on Saturday.
+The checkpoint was used by Japan Airlines at the airport’s Terminal 1.

 “I wanted to feel the thrill of stealing money,” the suspect reportedly told the police.
 “I was going to use it to help pay for daily necessities.”

-The suspect put the money in his pocket while the victim was passing through the metal detector.
+The suspect put the money in his chest pocket while the victim was passing through a metal detector.
 He then went to a toilet in the airport, where he hid the money inside a toilet roll in one of the stalls.

 The victim noticed that his money was missing and informed another security agent.
 The police identified the suspect through security footage.